List of blade materials: Stainless steel

-Due to small vanadium content and several undisclosed changes VG-10 has a finer grain content compared to VG-1.
+Due to the small vanadium content and several undisclosed changes, VG-10 has a finer grain content compared to VG-1.
 Cobalt and nickel improve toughness.
 Overall, it has way better edge stability compared to VG-1.
 VG-10 is widely used in Japanese kitchen knives, several manufacturers have used it in various folders and fixed blade knives, but no longer use it, including Spyderco, Cold Steel and Fallkniven.